-Ms. Chao has been appointed as the member of the Council of Lingnan University since 2018.
-In addition to the above, she is the Honorary Consul of Norwegian Honorary Consulate in Hong Kong; a member of the Standing Committee of the Chinese People's Political Consultative Conference (CPPCC) in Jiangsu Province of the People's Republic of China; Young Global Leaders awarded by the World Economic Forum; a member of Young Presidents' Organization; Executive Vice Chairman of Federation of Jiangsu Community Organization; and Executive Vice Chairman of Wuxi Chamber of Commerce and Advisor of Wusih Residents (H.K.)
+Ms. Chao is a member of the Council of Lingnan University since 2018.
+She is also a Council Member of the Vocational Training Council since November 2022.
+In addition to above, she is Honorary Consul of Norwegian Honorary Consulate in Hong Kong; a member of the Standing Committee of the Chinese People's Political Consultative Conference (CPPCC) in Jiangsu Province of the People's Republic of China; Executive Vice Chairman of Federation of Jiangsu Community Organization; and Executive Vice Chairman of Wuxi Chamber of Commerce and Advisor of Wusih Residents (H.K.)
 Association.
-Ms. Chao is a Justice of Peace appointed by the HKSAR since 2020 and was awarded Bronze Bauhinia Star in 2022.
+Ms. Chao is appointed as a member of the Airport Authority Hong Kong (AAHK) in June 2021.
+She is presently the Chairman of External Advisory Group of the Department of Logistics and Maritime Studies in Hong Kong Polytechnic University.
+In May 2023, Ms. Chao is appointed by The Government of the HKSAR as a member of the Council for Carbon Neutrality and Sustainable Development.